 A chart is placed on the wall to record the number of reminders and is a visual reminder to the class of the school rules.
 The children are taught that the chart is there to help them regulate their own behaviour.
-Once recorded the reminders cannot be rubbed off until the end of the session.
+Reminders can be moved at any point when the adult sees a positive change in behaviour.

-Reminder 1 (R1) - The child's name must be pegged on the board at this point - "Michael, you have continued to talk across the classroom.
-Michael, I am now marking you on an R1 as a reminder that you should be responsible in class." - Teachers will mark the moment of poor behaviour, but then redirect behaviour with teaching and learning reminders.
+Reminder 1 (R1) - Initials to be written.
+"Michael, you have continued to talk across the classroom.
+Michael, I am now marking you on an R1 as a reminder that you should show good looking in class." - Teachers will mark the moment of poor behaviour, but then redirect behaviour with teaching and learning reminders.
 They will raise expectations and defuse the situation by praising those who are working well.

-Reminder 2 (R2) - The peg must be moved to R2 on the chart - "Michael, you have again continued to talk you have now moved to a R2 as I have had to remind you twice, once more and your parents will be informed and you will miss your next break time." - When teachers have given the verbal comment they may speak privately to the child.
+Reminder 2 (R2) - Initial to be written - "Michael, you have again continued to talk you have now moved to a R2 as I have had to remind you twice, once more and your parents will be informed and you will miss your next break time." - When teachers have given the verbal comment they may speak privately to the child.
 Getting down to the child's eye level being more personal helps diffuse whole class communication, keeps the class calm, additional signals or nonverbal refocusing may also be used.

-Reminder 3 (R3) (Recorded - parents informed - miss next breaktime) - "Michael, that is your third reminder, your behaviour will be reported to your parents, you are on the verge of leaving the lesson because you a not behaving reasonably." - Teachers will remind the child that it is their choice to break the rules and the rule they are breaking.
+Reminder 3 (R3) (Recorded CPOMs - parents informed - miss next breaktime) - "Michael, that is your third reminder, your behaviour will be reported to your parents, you are on the verge of leaving the lesson because you a not behaving reasonably." - Teachers will remind the child that it is their choice to break the rules and the rule they are breaking.
 Offer them solutions on how they can alter their behaviour: For example: